 This program is not only an education tool that allows Missouri residents to get up close and personal with their own backyard birds, it’s also an important project for gathering data on longevity and return rates of some of our resident and wintering bird species.
 Citizen Scientists with color-banded birds are asked to provide us information on a regular basis (e.g., weekly or monthly as is convenient) about their re-sighted birds.

 For an example of how color-band data is reported, please download our “How to Read and Report Color-bands“.
 You can also download our re-sighting spreadsheet.
 As we receive data from our Backyard Banding participants, we will be able to determine the lifespan of some resident birds, such as Downy, Hairy, and Red-bellied Woodpeckers, White-breasted Nuthatches, and Black-capped Chickadees.
-We will also be able to investigate the question of winter site fidelity of Slate-colored Juncos, White-throated Sparrows, and American Goldfinches.
+We will also be able to investigate the question of winter site fidelity of Slate-colored Juncos, White-throated Sparrows, and White-crowned Sparrows.

 Thank you to everyone in Missouri who has invited us to visit their homes and businesses over the past several years!
 Please see pictures from some of our banding sessions below.
 Our target species include Northern Cardinal, Black-capped and Carolina Chickadees, American Goldfinch, White and Red-breasted Nuthatches, Tufted Titmouse, Dark-Eyed Junco, Eastern Bluebird, White-crowned and White-throated Sparrows, and Downy, Hairy, and Red-bellied Woodpeckers.